Pensacola Car Accident Lawyer

 If your injuries do meet the state's serious injury threshold, you will need to act quickly if you wish to file a lawsuit against the at-fault driver.
 Under the statute of limitations established in Florida Statutes section 95.11(3)(a), you have four years from the date of your accident to file a personal injury lawsuit against the at fault driver in pursuit of compensation.
 This same deadline applies to property damage lawsuits related to your crash.
 Wrongful death claims related to a car accident must be filed within two years of the date of the deceased person's death, if it is different from the date of the accident.

 If you try to file a claim after the statute of limitations has passed, your case will almost certainly be dismissed by the court, thereby permanently barring you from pursing legal action.
-For this reason, it is crucial you act with urgency after an accident and speak with an attorney from our firm promptly to ensure all filing deadlines are met.
+For this reason, it is crucial you act with urgency after an accident and speak with one of our car accident lawyers in Pensacola, our firm will make sure all filing deadlines are met.

 Comparative Negligence in Florida Auto Accident Claims